-5.3.6 Prevention of shaken baby syndrome, abusive head trauma, and child maltreatment.
+- 5.3.6 Prevention of shaken baby syndrome, abusive head trauma, and child maltreatment.
+Standard(s) - a.
+Standards - i.

-i.
 Provide a brief description of the standard(s).
 This description should identify the practices which must be implemented by child care programs.